Broadcasters See More Potential in Programmatic Advertising

 ‘Broadcasters and streaming providers are under growing pressure to bridge the gap between linear and digital operations’

 Since the beginning of commercial television, advertising has been a key part of broadcasting.
-Over the years the technology for inserting ads into programs has developed to the point where now there is a whole technological sub-section dedicated to it.
-Ad-tech encompasses not only scheduling and playing commercials but also directing them to their correct destinations on the wide variety of platforms and devices now in use, increasingly with a high degree of personalization.
+Over the years, the technology for inserting ads into programs has developed to the point where there is now a whole technological subsection dedicated to it.
+Ad tech encompasses not only scheduling and playing commercials but also directing them to their correct destinations on the wide variety of platforms and devices now in use, increasingly with a high degree of personalization.

-The growth of the streaming sector and corresponding increase in the adoption of connected televisions (CTVs) have additionally added to the reach and complexity of ad tech.
+The growth of the streaming sector and the corresponding increase in the adoption of connected televisions (CTVs) have added to the reach and complexity of ad tech.
 Among trends identified by Allan Nicholson, senior director of advertising solutions and strategy at Harmonic, is the move by some broadcasters to enable programmatic buy-in—also known as programmatic advertising, using automated, data-driven techniques for buying and selling ad slots—on linear broadcast platforms.

 More Engagement, Less ‘Ad Fatigue’

-In the streaming market, and particularly for live sports, Nicholson says operators are personalizing new ad formats, such as L-shaped double boxes (a form of nonlinear addressable TV advertising), squeeze backs (where the program is minimized to give prominence to the ad) and overlays (nonlinear ad banners, tickers and scrolling text alongside the main program).
+In the streaming market, and particularly for live sports, Nicholson said operators are personalizing new ad formats, such as L-shaped double boxes (a form of nonlinear addressable TV advertising), squeeze backs (where the program is minimized to give prominence to the ad) and overlays (nonlinear ad banners, tickers and scrolling text alongside the main program).

-"And they're all opting to do this server side," he comments.
-"These new ad formats are really all about increasing ad loads while maintaining new engagement and avoiding ad fatigue."
+“And they're all opting to do this server-side,“ he said.
+“These new ad formats are really all about increasing ad loads while maintaining new engagement and avoiding ad fatigue.”

 The coming together of linear and streamed (digital) platforms—at least in the minds of viewers—is also highlighted by Dan Walsh, senior vice president of product management at Imagine Communications.